arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 	- Grant public access to the bucket
 	- Force objects to be encrypted at upload
 	- Cross-account access
-	-   Object Access Control List (ACL) - bucket policy that applies to the objects
+	-   Object Access Control List (ACL) - applies to the objects while uploading
-	-   Bucket Access Control List (ACL) - bucket policy that applies to the bucket
+	-   Bucket Access Control List (ACL) - access policy that applies to the bucket

+> By default, an S3 object is owned by the account that uploaded it even if the bucket is owned by another account.
+To get full access to the object, the object owner must explicitly grant the bucket owner access.
+As a bucket owner, you can create a bucket policy to require external users to grant `bucket-owner-full-control` when uploading objects so the bucket owner can have full access to the objects.

 ## S3 Static Websites
 - Host static websites and have them accessible on the public internet